Forms IV and V (Years 10 and 11)

 60%

-Students will be given a theme from which they will develop an independent response evidencing the journey from the initial stages of the course to final outcome.
+Alongside initial introduction to photographic processes and techniques students will be given a theme from which they will develop an independent response evidencing the journey from the initial stages of the course to final outcome.
 During this time, students will have an opportunity to demonstrate different areas of knowledge, skills and understanding from across their course of study.

 40%